 Members and participants are expected to be familiar with the background material and documents that are developed during the course of the CCWG work.

-If principles of operation are developed by the CCWG, they should be made publicly available.
+If such principles of operation are developed by the CCWG, they should be made publicly available.

-It is strongly advised that a CCWG should develop a work plan based on the deliverables outlined in the Charter, for the purpose of informing the community and Chartering Organizations of progress made and for public consultations.
+It is strongly advised that a CCWG should develop a work plan (including, where feasible, timelines and expected outputs) based on the deliverables outlined in the Charter, for the purpose of informing the community and Chartering Organizations of progress made and for public consultations.

 The CCWG will subsequently execute its work plan to produce its set of consensus-based outputs.
-To deliver its output, the CCWG will typically conduct CCWG meetings, draft reports, create deliverables, and publish materials for public comment.
+To deliver its output, the CCWG will typically conduct CCWG meetings, draft reports, create the specified deliverables, and publish its draft reports for public comment.

 In developing its output, work plan and any reports, the CCWG shall seek to act by consensus.
 If explicit calls for consensus are made, the Chair(s) should always make best efforts to involve all members.
 Unless otherwise agreed and specified in the Charter, the Chair(s) shall be responsible for designating each position as having one of the following designations: